Marketing That Has to Prove It Worked.

 Direct response doesn't work that way.
 In direct response, the ad either pays for itself or it doesn't — and you know which within days, not quarters.
 You test.
 You measure.
 You kill what loses and scale what wins.
 Every dollar chases a return.
 Every message is written to produce a specific, trackable action.

-I’ve spent 40 years doing nothing else.
+I've spent my career doing nothing else.

 Getting something out of this?
 The newsletter goes deeper — and it's free.

-Every Business on Earth Grows the Same Way — Whether It Knows It or Not
+Get it right here — jump down or click ↓Every Business on Earth Grows the Same Way — Whether It Knows It or Not

 More transactions per customer.